Trump CIA Nominee, Gina Haspel, Faces Tough Road To Senate Confirmation

 "Ms. Haspel's background makes her unsuitable to serve as CIA director.
 Her nomination must include total transparency about this background, which I called for more than a year ago when she was appointed deputy director," his statement read.
 "If Ms. Haspel seeks to serve at the highest levels of U.S. intelligence, the government can no longer cover up disturbing facts from her past."

-Maine Republican Sen. Susan Collins, a key voice on the intelligence committee, said on Tuesday that she would reserve judgement for now.
+Maine Republican Sen. Susan Collins, a key voice on the intelligence committee, said on Tuesday that she would reserve judgment for now.

 "I have met Gina and I know of her decades of experience at the CIA," Collins said.
 "I prefer to wait to have a confirmation hearing before making a decision on her nomination.
 She certainly has the expertise and experience as a 30 year employee at the agency.
 But I'm sure there's going to be some questions raised."